 - Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-The fair values of cash is based on level 1 of the fair value hierarchy.
-The carrying value of receivables, accounts payable and accounts payable to related parties approximate their vair values due to the short-term nature of these instruments.
+The carrying values of cash and cash equivalents, receivables, accounts payable and accrued liabilities and accounts payable to related parties approximate their fair values due to the short-term nature of these instruments.